Thomas Knowlton

-Thomas W. Knowlton (November 22, 1740 – September 16, 1776) was an American patriot who served in the French and Indian War and was a colonel during the American Revolution.
+Thomas W. Knowlton (November 22, 1740 – September 16, 1776) was an American patriot who served in the French and Indian War and was a lieutenant colonel during the American Revolution.
 Knowlton is considered America's first Intelligence professional, and his unit, Knowlton's Rangers, gathered intelligence during the early Revolutionary War.
 Knowlton was killed in action at the Battle of Harlem Heights.

 Early life and education

-Knowlton was born into a military family on November 22, 1740, in West Boxford, Massachusetts.
+Knowlton was born into a military family on November 22, 1740, in West Boxford, Massachusetts, to William Knowlton and Martha Pinder.
+His family were among the earliest English settlers in the Massachusetts colony.
 When he was eight, his family relocated to a farm in Ashford, Connecticut (current property of the June Norcross Webster Scout Reservation).
 In 1755, at fifteen, Knowlton served in the French and Indian War with his older brother Daniel.
 He enlisted in Captain John Durkee's company, and is known to have joined Daniel on scouting missions into enemy territory.
 He later served in Captain John Slapp's 8th Company, where he served with Throope Chapman.
+On April 5, 1759, he returned to Ashford to marry Anna Keyes, he was around 18 and she was 15 or 16 at the time.

 He served during six campaigns in the war and was promoted to lieutenant in 1760.
+The same year he had his first son, Frederick Knowlton, who would later fight by his side at Harlem Heights.

-He also fought in Israel Putnam's company against the Spanish during the British expedition against Cuba in 1762.
+In 1762, he fought in Israel Putnam's company against the Spanish during the British expedition against Cuba or the Siege of Havana.

-By August 1762, Knowlton had returned home and married Anna Keyes.
-He and his wife raised nine children.
+By August 1762, Knowlton had returned home.

+He and his wife raised nine children; all but two, Anna Knowlton (1771-1772) and Sampson Knowlton (1770-1777), lived to adulthood.

 At the age of thirty-three, Knowlton was appointed a Selectman of Ashford, Connecticut.